 - The client requests that the enclosed entity be stored under the supplied Request-URI.
 If the Request-URI refers to an already existing resource, the enclosed entity SHOULD be considered as a modified version of the one residing on the origin server.

 - The server will provide some information concerning the newly created resource.
 For example, take a logging system.
 A new entry in the log will most likely have a numbering scheme which is determined on the server side.
 Upon creating a new log entry, the new sequence number will be determined by the server and not by the client.

 - On a modification of a resource, the server will provide such information as a resource state or an update date.
 Again in this case not all information was provided by the client and the resource will be changing from one modification request to the next.
 Hence a non idempotent operation.

 Do not directly correlate and map CRUD operations to HTTP methods for REST services.
 The use of an HTTP PUT method versus an HTTP POST method should be based on the idempotent aspect of that operation.
-That is, if the operation is idempotent, then use the HTTP PUT method.
-If the operation is non idempotent, then use the HTTP POST method.
+That is, if the operation is idempotent, then use the HTTP POST method.
+If the operation is non idempotent, then use the HTTP PUT method.